“We conserve what we love, we love what we understand,

 - Be resilient to failure and to learn from their mistakes.

-Here at Kings Langley we have developed a knowledge rich key stage 3 curriculum that we feel will enable us to reach our goals.
-These will be accomplished via five strands:
+Here at Kings Langley we have developed a knowledge-rich KS3 curriculum that we feel will enable us to reach our goals.
+The following five strands will help us accomplish this.

-- Classwork - Activities designed to help the pupils understand and answer the core questions about science.
+1. Classwork.
+Activities designed to help the pupils understand and answer the core questions about science.
 Knowledge the pupils need is taught explicitly and in context.
-Classwork is supported by excellent resources that make the curriculum accessible to all.
+Class work is supported by excellent resources that make the curriculum accessible to all.
+Copies of teaching PPTs, knowledge organisers, and I can do statements are available on TEAMS under student resources.
+This allows pre-learning, catching up on missed work due to absence, remote learning, and revision.

-- Practical work - Pupils are explicitly taught and given multiple opportunities to practice a range of skills through the completion of varied and comprehensive practical work.
+2. Practical work.
+Pupils are explicitly taught and given multiple opportunities to practice a range of skills through the completion of varied and comprehensive practical work.

-- Hinterland knowledge - Activities are designed to allow teachers to teach beyond the curriculum, to instil that love of science that our department shares and wishes to share with our pupils.
+3. Hinterland knowledge.
+Activities are designed to allow teachers to teach beyond the curriculum, to instill that love of science that our department shares and wishes to share with our pupils.
 This may take the forms of discussions of current events, historic discoveries, futuristic technology and using relevant examples that pupils can identify with.

 Key Stage 4

-The most able pupils can choose to follow the Triple Science Programme - three GCSE’s, Biology, Chemistry and Physics.
+Higher attaining pupils may choose to follow the Triple Science Programme - three GCSE’s, Biology, Chemistry and Physics.
 All other pupils follow the Combined Science ‘Trilogy’ programme which is worth two GCSE’s.

-Both courses have terminal exams at the end of year 11.
-The exams contribute to 100% of the final overall grade, there is no coursework.
+Both courses are tiered and have six terminal exams at the end of year 11.
+The exams contribute to 100% of the final overall grade – there is no coursework.
 However, pupils are required to complete several practicals where they learn the necessary skills to become good scientists.
 These are undertaken in normal lesson time but are assessed for in the terminal exams.

 Key Stage 5

-All three courses encourage our students to develop deep subject knowledge across a range of topics, as well as understand how each module links to each other.
-We have designed our programmes of study to be interesting, relevant, and to lay the groundwork for further study at university on courses such as medicine, sciences and engineering.
+At KS5 we follow the OCR-A specifications for all three sciences.
+All three courses encourage students to develop deep subject knowledge across a range of topics, as well as understand how each module links to each other.
+We have designed our programmes of study to be interesting, relevant, and to lay the groundwork for higher education on courses such as medicine, sciences and engineering.

 Practical work is an essential part of science, and the development of practical skills is integrated alongside the theoretical lessons.
 Students will complete a series of practicals throughout the two-year course and gain a practical endorsement certificate in addition to their A level qualification.